google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 It features a combination probe and infrared thermometer, adjustable emissivity settings, and an auto-shutoff.

-However, the Taylor Precision Product lacks some of the Thermapen’s ease-of-use functions.
-It is not motion-sensitive and the digital display does not rotate, making it hard to use if you are left-handed.
+However, the Taylor Precision Product lacks some of the ThermThermapen’s-of-use functions.
+It is not motion-sensitive, and the digital display does not rotate, making it hard to use if left-handed.

-Another potential issue is that the temp range of the infrared thermometer only goes up to 482°F, which might not be high enough for some grilling setups.
+Another potential issue is that the temperature range of the infrared thermometer only goes up to 482°F, which might not be high enough for some grilling setups.

 Why Buy an Infrared Thermometer Gun?

-The ability to get an instantaneous read on the heat of cooking food, surfaces and the temperature of equipment like grills or pizza ovens are a hugely important part of preparing your food exactly how you want it.
+The ability to get an instantaneous read on the heat of cooking food, surfaces, and the temperature of equipment like grills or pizza ovens is a hugely important part of preparing your food exactly how you want it.

-Getting a quick and exact read on the temperature of your grill, for instance, is by far the best way to make sure that your porterhouse steak hits the plate at 130°F, for that perfect medium-rare.
+For instance, getting a quick and exact read on the temperature of your grill is the best way to ensure that your porterhouse steak hits the plate at 130°F, for that perfect medium-rare.

-You can use your infrared thermometer to check your grill plates have come up to temperature, make sure your fryer oil is up to 350°F, so your onion rings don’t get soggy.
+You can use your infrared thermometer to check that your grill plates have come up to temperature, make sure your fryer oil is up to 350°F, so your onion rings don’tdon’tsoggy.

-When you’re not using it in the kitchen, you’ll find your infrared thermometer is surprisingly useful around the house.
+When you’ryou’reusing it in the kitchen, your infrared thermometer is surprisingly helpful around the house.

-You can use it to identify poorly insulated areas of your loft, diagnose issues with you heating, ventilation, and air conditioning (HVAC) systems, and check that that steel slide that’s been sitting in the sun all day isn’t going to burn anyone’s back.
+You can use it to identify poorly insulated areas of your loft, diagnose issues with your heating, ventilation, and air conditioning (HVAC) systems, and check that the steel slide that’that’s sitting in the sun all day isn’tisn’tg to burn anyonanyone’s.

 How Does an Infrared Thermometer Work?